yellowSpray/nicsec/README.md

 * language filter

 ## TODO 🚧
-* about - stats section - add border to separate numbers
+* home - services preview - button link to services page
-* form - add toaster to confirm message
+* service - process - icon is doing a 180 when its open
-* add a back to top button
+* form - clean the message when its sent
-* rewrite all the text and title
+* clean the mess in folder app
 * SEO